Buzz-Beater/EgoTaskQA/baselines/README.md

 For bert-based model, you need to set BertTokenizer_CKPT and BertModel_CKPT for the model to load pretrained model from huggingface.
 + For linguistic_bert, set BertTokenizer_CKPT="bert-base-uncased", BertModel_CKPT="bert-base-uncased".
 + For visual_bert, set BertTokenizer_CKPT="bert-base-uncased", VisualBertModel_CKPT="uclanlp/visualbert-vqa-coco-pre".

+*Note, for ClipBERT related experiments, please follow the instruction from their [website](https://github.com/jayleicn/ClipBERT) for preprocessing and training.

 ## Reload ckpts & test_only
 To reload checkpoints and only run inference on test_qas, run the following command: